romangrubic/Snoop-Adverts-Flask/README.md

 * Access key - security
   - On adding advert, user will be asked to put in "Access key" which will then be used for deleting or editing advert.
 It is made as a security measure from unauthorized deleting or editing on the site.

+* Access denied - page 403
+  - If user enters an incorrect access key when asked, they will get redirected to a page where they will see that their access is denied and a button to go back to advert.

 * Adverts cards
   - Once the user searches or visits Marketplace, adverts will be presented in cards.
 User can see image of the advert and bellow it are tittle, number of views, location and price.
 The cards themselves are clickable and once clicked they